 This is what all ferries in Maldives look like.

-The main advantage of ferries:
+The main advantage of ferries in Maldives:

 maldives ferry